Higher-order-Hippos/hoh-hoh-hoh/README.md

 ## That's the plan anyway.

 The app is still in its beta phase and needs a lot of work.
 So far, we have successfully linked our app to a MySQL database and added authentication.
 We have yet to personalize our user page and add social features (like being able to add friends, share wish-lists and offer to buy gifts for a friend).
-Those are what we will be working on next.

 ## Getting Started

 You will need a MySQL database to store user information including wish-lists and items.
-Simply `npm install` and add a pw.js file in the database folder containing your MySQL password like so:
+Simply `npm install` and add a `pw.js` file in the `server/database` folder containing your MySQL password like so:

 ```
 module.exports = 'your_password';